Awele123/Awele123/README.md

 ## 🚀 About Me

-- 🌱 I’m fluent in a few languages excelt French 😅 [Javascript, React & Flutter]
+- 🌱 I’m in [Javascript, React & Flutter]
 - 📫 How to reach me: [linkedin.com/in/biotechwizengineer]
 - ⚡ Fun fact: [I'm a DIY Queen]